mxr576/ddqg-composer-audit/README.md

 * "Unofficial" [build definition](https://gist.github.com/mxr576/5f87063eb2e1e2b125257878018f048d) for a Docker image that installs the latest version from this Composer plugin and the [composer audit-changes](https://packagist.org/packages/mxr576/composer-audit-changes) command

+## FAQ

+### Drupal Packagist already provides package advisories, so why should I care about this plugin?

+This feature is only available on Drupal Packagist since 21 September 2023.
+Security advisory data via Drupal Packagist only contains information based on published security advisories; it does not contain releases flagged as ["insecure"](https://www.drupal.org/taxonomy/term/188131), but this Composer plugin does.